Drum Hollistan wind farm objectionPublished: 13th September 2017

 We believe the massive structures (maximum height to blade tip of 140m) proposed for this develoment are inappropriate to the landscape of the area, will have a detrimental impact on the peat on site and will have a negative socio economic impact.

-The proposed wind farm is beside Wild Land Area 39: East Halladale Flows.
-It is one of a group of three areas distinguished by extensive low lying peatland, in contrast to many of the more mountainous WLAs.
+The proposed wind farm is beside Wild Land Area 39: East Halladale Flows, which is one of a group of three areas distinguished by extensive low lying peatland, in contrast to many of the more mountainous WLAs.